 Our powerful need for spiritual connection has historically been a significant motivator geopolitically, economically and creatively.
 Our search for understanding who we are and what our place in life is, individually, culturally, politically and socially, firmly anchored in our conception of spirit.

 How do we create a spiritual connection?
 How do we choose from such a bewildering array of beliefs and ideologies?
 How do we cope with tribal shaming if we don’t accept the spiritual beliefs of our family or tribe?
 How do we think about the “nonphysical part” of ourselves, and what, if anything, does that part of us need?

 It’s taken me more than 50 years to even begin to answer these questions.
-The two biggest obstacles I had to overcome were disconnection from my own emotions and feelings, and denying having any needs.
+The two biggest obstacles I had to overcome were disconnection from my own feelings, and denying having any needs.
 Disconnection and denial are both disempowering, and healthy spiritual practice, at its heart, is a practice of self-empowerment.